ZiChao111/FTI4CIR/README.md

 This is an open-source implementation of the paper "Fine-grained Textual Inversion network for Zero-Shot Composed Image Retrieval" (**FTI4CIR**).

-*Tip: We will gradually upload the organized code in the future*
+*Tip: We will gradually upload the organized code in the future.*

 ## Overview